tanyasingh0307/-news-dashboard/readme.md

-# News Dashboard — Full Stack
+# Dockerized News Dashboard — Full Stack

 A responsive news app that fetches and displays real-time articles from the NewsData.io API, with a full Express + MongoDB backend for user accounts and